 Jess

-Ghost of a young gambler hanged in 1884 takes up residence in an old gold mill near Lake Tahoe and raises hell in the life of the tour guide, a Stanford student.
+Ghost of a young gambler hanged in 1884 takes up residence in a gold mill near Lake Tahoe and raises mischief in the life of the tour guide.

 We meet protagonist TOM TOLLIVER.
 A brilliant, ingenious high-achiever who grew up in a troubled Lake Tahoe family and got himself into Stanford.
 He pays his tuition by counting cards from time to time and he also works a summer job as a tour guide at a picturesque old gold mill in the nearby Sierras.
 Tom is rapidly outgrowing his longtime local girlfriend, NANCY ANN LESTER, a dealer at a Tahoe casino.
 He is also dealing with his heroin addict younger brother, who has reappeared in the family home after a long absence.